-☐ If the same person is always assigned to do the job, you should record that assignment in the task record.
+□ If the same person is always assigned to do the job, you should record that assignment in the task record.
 MainBoss will then automatically assign the person to the job when work orders are generated.
 You don't have to fill in work order assignments yourself.

-If a job is frequently done by different people, you might specify an employee trade rather than a specific personnel assignment.
-Each time the task is used to generate a work order, you can review the generated work order and decide who'll do the work this time.
-If a job is usually done by the same person, but not always, you have to weigh your options.
+- □ If a job is frequently done by different people, you might specify an employee trade rather than a specific personnel assignment.
+Each time the task is used to generate a work order, you can review the generated work order and decide who'll do the work this time. - □ If a job is usually done by the same person, but not always, you have to weigh your options.
 If you don't specify a personnel assignment in the task, then you'll always have to fill in the assignment later (once work orders have been generated).
 If you do specify a personnel assignment in the task, then sometimes you'll have to change the default assignment to someone else.
 This means running the risk that you'll forget to change the assignment, so the work order will be given to the wrong person.

-Siı milar considerations apply to other fields in the task record.
+Similar considerations apply to other fields in the task record.

 The basic principle of tasks is this: Write up the job once, then use that write-up whenever you need it.
-For this reason, we recommend that tasks provide details about a job, as completely as possible. exacha oil can spe fol sk Specializations: A task specialization is a specialized version of another task.
-For ample, suppose you have a standard Oil Change task which describes a standard oil ange.
-However, the oil change for a particular vehicle might require a different type of extra inspection operations, or other differences from the standard.
-In this case, you have a task specialization based on the original Oil Change task.
-The ecialization states ways in which the special job differs from the original.
-The lowing rules control what happens when a work order is generated from a task ecialization: exacha oil can spe fol ample, suppose you have a standard Oil Change task which describes a standard oil ange.
-However, the oil change for a particular vehicle might require a different type of extra inspection operations, or other differences from the standard.
-In this case, you have a task specialization based on the original Oil Change task.
-The ecialization states ways in which the special job differs from the original.
-The lowing rules control what happens when a work order is generated from a task exaction oil can specificate specification of the s ample, suppose you have a standard Oil Change task which describes a standard oil ange.
-However, the oil change for a particular vehicle might require a different type of extra inspection operations, or other differences from the standard.
-In this case, you have a task specialization based on the original Oil Change task.
-The ecialization states ways in which the special job differs from the original.
-The lowing rules control what happens when a work order is generated from a task ecialization: Information in the specialization is added to the original whenever possible.
+For this reason, we recommend that tasks provide details about a job, as completely as possible.

+Task Specializations: A task specialization is a specialized version of another task.
+For example, suppose you have a standard Oil Change task which describes a standard oil change.
+However, the oil change for a particular vehicle might require a different type of oil, extra inspection operations, or other differences from the standard.
+In this case, you can create a task specialization based on the original Oil Change task.
+The specialization states ways in which the special job differs from the original.
+The following rules control what happens when a work order is generated from a task specialization:

+- □ Information in the specialization is added to the original whenever possible.
 For example, the task description in a generated work order will consist of the description in the original task plus any description in the specialization.
-Similarly, the work order will contain all resources from the original plus all resources from
+Similarly, the work order will contain all resources from the original plus all resources from the specialization. - □ Information in the specialization replaces information from the original when the two can't coexist.
+For example, a work order can only have a single priority.
+Therefore, if the original task description has one priority and the specialization has a different one, the work order will take its priority setting from the specialization.